tbrixen/dotfiles/README.md

 The install script is a [Dotbot][dotbot] script and I’ve tried to configure it to be idempotent.

-For Windows I’ve included an experimental installation script `install.bat`.
+For Windows I’ve included an experimental installation script `install.ps1`.

 The dotfiles should work (more or less) out of the box, but to use all plugins we need to compile and/or install some dependencies.